×

 What do expats find most challenging?

 "Expats in the Philippines find that the country has a complex social hierarchy which can be difficult to navigate.
 They also struggle to adjust to the relaxed pace of life, which can be in stark contrast to their home cultures.
 Acclimatising to the warm tropical climate, which consists of two distinct seasons, wet and dry, presents another challenge.
-Finally, expats often find it difficult to learn the native language, Filipino, which has been heavily influenced by Spanish and English," replied an expat in Philippines.
+Finally, expats often find it difficult to learn the native language, Filipino, which has been heavily influenced by Spanish and English," explained one expat living in Philippines.

 View More Answers